What? Weren’t You Writing Some Blog Thing Somewhere?

 I am so excited and happy!

 The printed book will be a beautiful illustrated gift book, making it charming to read and also a perfect stocking stuffer for your chocoholic friends who are fed up with dieting and deprivation.
-The printed book will be available in bookstores in Australia (if not in your local store, you can ask them to order it for you).
-And the e-book version will be available online.
+The printed book will be available in bookstores in Australia and New Zealand (if not in your local store, you can ask them to order it for you).
+E-book and audiobook versions will be available online.

 So, that’s my big news!